Remdox/LFN_Graph_Embeddings/README.md

     ```

 # Datasets and project structure
 9 datasets of different sizes are used, ranging from ~25k edges to ~3M edges.
-You can check the fulll details and references for each dataset in the [proposal](./reports/first_proposal/first_proposal.pdf).
+You can check the references for each dataset in the [midterm report](./reports/midterm_report.pdf).

 ## Datasets full details